linxinliu241/kkbox-churn-project/README.md

 Music streaming platforms acquire millions of users, yet retaining long-term subscribers remains a major challenge.
 This project develops a machine learning framework to predict user churn on KKBOX by leveraging subscription patterns, listening behaviors, and user profile information.

-The goal is to identify users at risk of leaving before subscription renewal and uncover behavioral patterns associated with churn.
-The pipeline uses a time-agnostic evaluation framework to ensure realistic future prediction and reliable model assessment.
+The goal is to identify users at risk of leaving and uncover behavioral patterns associated with churn.
+We employ the framework of training on multiple monthly cohorts to ensure realistic future predictions and reliable model assessments throughout time.